 The police was unable to help.
 They arrested Mr Britton but he denied the allegations against him.
 For the police to obtain disclosure from an Arizona based web host was going to take at least 4 months.

 Initially, finding concrete evidence against this internet troll seemed like it would be impossible.
 Obtaining IP addresses with a Norwich Pharmacal Order is helpful in directing an investigation, but such addresses can only point as far as a property address and/or household, and not to a specific individual.

 We did manage to trace the offending IP address to, yes of course, Origin Digital Ltd. premises.
 We asked the police to arrest Paul Britton, but in his police interview he denied personal involvement and claimed the offender could be any one of his employees.
 So, even after we obtained and shared with the Metropolitan Police, Domain Name Server (“DNS”) evidence linking to the internet troll, the troll was still able to deny any responsibility for it by claiming that the defamatory website had been created by one of the company’s employees.
 The police had no choice but to release Paul Britton on bail, forcing our team to search for further evidence to link the web designer directly to the defamatory websites.

 Faced with this challenge we quickly issued subpoenas in the United States to order GoDaddy and PayPal to hand over every piece of information they had on their user.
-With GoDaddy’s cooperation, we obtained an audio recording of telephone call that Paul Britton had made to GoDaddy's customers services a few years earlier.
+With GoDaddy’s cooperation, we obtained an audio recording of a telephone call that Paul Britton had made to GoDaddy's customers services a few years earlier.
 In the recording he was heard confirming his account password.
 The password happened to also be the first 4 digits of his date of birth and this clue, together with the DNS records and other evidence, was eventually enough to warrant Paul Britton’s re-arrest.

 Mr Britton was handed a prison sentence, suspended for 12 months and ordered to pay his victim more than £10,000 in compensation.